WHAT'S THIS ALL ABOUT?

 The securely attached grew up receiving the consistent message they were worthy of love, stability and their needs being met, which enabled them to develop a healthy self-esteem.
 All insecure styles were taught to feel to some degree (and this often is very unwittingly done) that their emotional and/or physical needs would not always be met.
 At the root this made them fear they are unworthy of love or their needs being met, and so they live with a low-level operating belief they are somehow 'not good enough'.
 This makes it more difficult for people with insecure attachment styles to know their boundaries and feel confident expressing their needs.
 As a result they are more likely to self-abandon to meet the needs of others, which can then lead to resentment and cycles of relationship instability.

 People with a secure attachment style are comfortable both giving and receiving love, displaying interest and affection or being alone and independent.
 They feel secure and connected while allowing partner to move freely.
 They find it easy to be close to others, are comfortable depending on them and don’t mind being depended on.
 They rarely worry about being abandoned or someone getting too close to them.
 They have a positive self-view and perceive others positively.
 They are comfortable offering and seeking support, apologising and resolving conflict.
-They tend to draw clear boundaries and stick to them.
-Their relationship tends to be honest, open and equal and they tend to be more satisfied in their relationships.
+They have an accepting attitude and talk things through to get to the bottom of and fix problems.
+They see the benefit of fighting through pain and hardship, though they also tend to draw clear boundaries and stick to them.
+They expect that when they express feelings their needs will be met, so their relationship tends to be honest, open and equal and they tend to be more satisfied in their relationships.
 They can easily end conflicts, are mentally flexible, good communicators, being able to express their needs less likely to suffer mood swings, and don't play games.
-People with a secure attachment are comfortable in intimacy, are not preoccupied to establish space in their personal relationships, are forgiving, are inclined to see sex and emotional intimacy as a whole, and treat their partners with love and respect.
-They also feel responsible of the wellbeing of their partner.
+People with a secure attachment are comfortable in intimacy, are not preoccupied to establish space in their personal relationships, are forgiving, are inclined to see sex and emotional intimacy as a whole, and treat their partners with empathy, concern, love and respect.
+They also feel responsible for the wellbeing of their partner.
 These beliefs give them the capacity to ask for what they want in a relationship or ask for clarity.
 They don’t feel they have to manipulate or convince someone they are good enough.

 People with dismissive avoidant attachment have the tendency to emotionally distance themselves from their partner.
 Their caregivers consistently failed to meet certain needs (such as emotional support), so they learnt to suppress those needs and emotions and to self-soothe, meaning that even though they have a natural human craving for connection, at heart they feel safest alone.
+They are convinced they are better off distancing from a partner except for the idealised person they imagine in their past or future, and are more often single.
 Because the caregiver experience could be stressful rather than soothing, their core wound is around engulfment.
 Believing in self-reliance, they tend towards a negative view of others and positive view of themselves (although this is masking a low self-esteem).
 More on this below!

 Anxious attachment styles felt some inconsistency from their caregivers (or alternatively incongruency between the abilities of different caregivers to provide for their needs), and had to make an effort to get their needs recognised, which programmed them to expect to have to work for love and to fear rejection (although still believing others have the capacity to soothe them), and so their core wound is around abandonment.
 They have a strong craving for intimacy and need frequent reassurance and affection from their partner, but they expect to work to have to receive it and so can be drawn to perceived challenge.
 They are hyper-sensitive to rejection cues, have difficulty trusting others won't leave them and have trouble being alone or single.
 At the more extreme end they can be emotional, unpredictable and moody and may become clingy, demanding and even manipulative in their quest for security.
 They feel unworthy, having a positive view of others and negative view of themselves.